stephengold/Maud/README.md

 part of the jme3-utilities project at https://github.com/stephengold/jme3-utilities

-Maud includes code from the the BVH Retarget Project at https://github.com/Nehon/bvhretarget
+Maud incorporates code from the the BVH Retarget Project at https://github.com/Nehon/bvhretarget

 <a name="acks">